-- 12. If an employee decides that his/her grievance has not been satisfactorily resolved by the sub-committee, he/she may submit a written appeal to the Staffing Committee.
-An appeal must be received by the Council within five working days of the employee receiving the sub-committee's decision and must specify the grounds of appeal. - 13.
-Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the sub-committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 14.
-The appeal will be heard by a panel of three members of the Staffing Committee who have not previously been involved in the case.
-There may be insufficient members of the Staffing Committee who have not previously been involved.
-If so, the appeal panel will be a committee of three Council members who may include members of the Staffing Committee.
-The appeal panel will appoint a Chairman from one of its members. - 15.
-The employee will be notified, in writing, usually within 10 working days of receipt of the appeal of the time, date and place of the appeal meeting.
-The meeting will normally take place within 25 working days of the Council's receipt of the appeal.
-The employee will be advised that he/she may be accompanied by a workplace colleague, a trade union representative or a trade union official. - 16.
-At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the Staffing sub-committee
+- 15. If an employee decides that their grievance has not been satisfactorily resolved by the sub-committee, they may submit a written appeal to the staffing committee.
+An appeal must be received by the Council within 7 calendar days of the employee receiving the sub-committee's decision and must specify the grounds of appeal. - 16.
+Appeals may be raised on a number of grounds, e.g.: - a failure by the Council to follow its grievance policy - the decision was not supported by the evidence - the action proposed by the sub-committee was inadequate/inappropriate - new evidence has come to light since the grievance meeting. - 17.
+The appeal will be heard by a panel of 3 members of the staffing committee who have not previously been involved in the case.
+There may be insufficient members of the staffing committee who have not previously been involved.
+If so, the appeal panel will be a committee of three Council members who may include members of the staffing committee.
+The Council may engage external parties if there are insufficient councillors to form the panel.
+The appeal panel will appoint a Chairman from one of its members.

-- explain the action that the appeal panel may take. - 17.
-The employee (or companion) will be asked to explain the grounds of appeal. - 18.
-The Chairman will inform the employee that he/she will receive the decision and the panel's reasons, in writing, within five working days of the appeal meeting. - 19.
-The appeal panel may decide to uphold the decision of the Staffing Committee or substitute its own decision. - 20.
+- 18. The employee will be notified, in writing, usually within 14 calendar days of receipt of the appeal of the time, date and place of the appeal meeting.
+The meeting will normally take place within 35 calendar days of the Council's receipt of the appeal.
+The employee will be advised that they may be accompanied by a workplace colleague, a trade union representative or a trade union official. - 19.
+At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing sub-committee - explain the action that the appeal panel may take. - 20.
+The employee (or companion) will be asked to explain the grounds of appeal. - 21.
+The Chairman will inform the employee that they will receive the decision and the panel's reasons, in writing, and when they are likely to receive the letter.
+This may be within 14 calendar days of the appeal meeting however will be longer where further investigations are required. - 22.
+The appeal panel may decide to uphold the decision of the staffing committee or substitute its own decision. - 23.
 The decision of the appeal panel is final.